Kotlin/KEEP/proposals/context-receivers.md

 ### Overloading by the presence of context

-It is tempting to give functions in contextual receivers the same names as the names existing top-level functions, so that their behavior changes in the specific context.
+It is tempting to give functions in contextual receivers the same names as the names of existing top-level functions, so that their behavior changes in the specific context.
 For example, the Kotlin standard library has a top-level [`println`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/println.html) function, so you can write: